 - Products and completed operations (if included): claims that arise after completion and are tied to completed work.

-- Personal and advertising injury (if included): certain non-physical claims (varies by carrier and policy form).
+- Personal and advertising injury (if included): certain non-physical claims, which vary by carrier and policy form.

-What affects GL pricing for general contractors in California
+What affects GL pricing for California general contractors

 - Project types and scope: remodels vs ground-up, tenant improvement, light commercial vs residential, and specialty scopes you self-perform.